Display¶

 : Two distinct functions have to be implemented to take and give a binary semaphore.LLUI_DISPLAY_IMPL_flush

-Optional Abstraction Layer API¶
+Optional Abstraction Layer API

-.
-They are already implemented as weak functions in the Graphics Engine and return no error.
-These optional features concern the display backlight and constrast, display characteristics (is colored display, double buffer), colors conversions (see Pixel Structure and CLUT), etc. Refer to each function comment to have more information about the default behavior.
+These optional features concern the display backlight and contrast, display characteristics (is colored display, double buffer), color conversions (see Pixel Structure and CLUT), etc.

-Painter Abstraction Layer API¶
+Painter Abstraction Layer API

 The MicroUI native drawing functions are listed in LLUI_PAINTER_impl.h